cipherstash-archive/cipherstash-rails-demo-app/README.md

 ### Dropping plaintext columns

-Once you are sure that everything is working correctly, update the column mode to `encrypted` mode in the `dataset.yml` file.
+Once you are sure that the app is working correctly, update the column mode to `encrypted` mode in the `dataset.yml` file.

 ```yaml
 mode: encrypted
 ```

+This tells the CipherStash driver to only read and write from the encrypted columns.

 Push this configration to CipherStash: